411 Herbert St E

 Built in 1912, the Lyric Theatre began with vaudeville productions, and over time it has seen silent movies, “talkies” and taverns.

-Today, the Lyric’s program includes Open Stage, Improv Night, Write Out Loud, and Chautauqua, held in July and featuring live theatre performances with actors from across the country.
+Today, the Lyric’s program includes Open Stage, Improv Night, and Write Out Loud, held in July and featuring live theatre performances with actors from across the country.

 South Railway St & 17th Ave SE